 - 4.4.2.
 VSTL Response.
 VSTLs shall respond within the timeframe provided by the Program Director.
 If additional time is needed, VSTLs may request an extension.
 Such requests must be made within the timeframe of the original request.
 The grant of additional time is at the sole discretion of the Program Director. - 4.4.2.1.
 Request for Documents.
 VSTLs shall respond to requests for documents by having knowledgeable staff conduct a thorough search of VSTL records.
 VSTLs shall provide copies of all documents responsive to the request.
 If any document responsive to a request is considered privileged or otherwise protected from release under Federal law, it should be properly labeled.
 If no documents responsive to the request are found, the VSTL shall state that no records were found. - 4.4.2.2.
 Request for Information.
 VSTLs shall respond to requests for information by having knowledgeable staff answer each question posed.
 VSTLs shall ensure that each question is answered completely and accurately.
 The VSTL may submit documents in support of its responses. - 4.4.3.
 Failure to Respond.
 Failure to timely respond to a request for documents or information may result in a suspension or revocation of accreditation consistent with the requirements and procedures of Chapter 5. - 4.5.
-On Site Laboratory Review-Generally.
+Proficiency Testing.
+VSTLs will comply with any guidelines and tests developed and administered by the EAC.
+This will include, but is not limited to a written test focusing on scenario based and knowledge based questions.
+The EAC will provide the test to the VSTL and the VSTL has a minimum of 20 business days to respond in writing to the EAC. - 4.6.
+On Site Laboratory Review Generally.
 The Program Director shall provide for regular on site reviews of VSTLs.
-There are two types of on site review: - 4.5.1.
+There are two types of onsite review: - 4.6.1.
 On Site Review-Policy, Procedures and Practices Review.
 The most common type of review is the Policy, Procedure and Practices Review.
-This type of review requires EAC personnel to enter a VSTL facility, examine a variety of documentation and meet with VSTL personnel to confirm that the VSTL's policies, procedures and practices meet the requirements of the Laboratory Accreditation Program (Chapter 2). - 4.5.2.
-On Site Review-Testing Observation and Technical Assessment.
+This type of review requires EAC personnel to enter a VSTL facility, examine a variety of documentation and meet with VSTL personnel to confirm that the VSTL's policies, procedures and practices meet the requirements of the Laboratory Accreditation Program (Chapter 2). - 4.6.2.
+On Site Review Testing Observation and Technical Assessment.
 A Testing Observation and Technical Assessment Review requires an expert EAC laboratory assessor to enter a VSTL facility and assess the laboratory's technical procedures, policies, management and personnel to verify compliance with applicable laboratory standards.
-Additionally, the EAC assessor may observe VSTL employees during the testing of voting systems to ensure that VSTL practices match technical policies.8
+Additionally, the EAC assessor may observe

+VSTL employees during the testing of voting systems to ensure that VSTL practices match technical policies.8